Sept 2020 update:

 One more thing we should explain and that is the difference between “in-network” and “out-of-network.”

 With insurance, the “in-network” providers are those providers who have: signed an agreement with your insurance company; and agreed to set prices of care, which are negotiated between the provider and the insurance company.
 These prices are usually (not always) lower than what your provider might charge on his or her own.

 There is a new federal law that just went into effect in January of 2018 which will require every insurance company offering maternity care to include at least one free standing birth center as in-network.
 Even though the law has been passed, time is allowed for each company to become complaint with the law.
 We hope to be included as in-network providers with this new law and will keep you informed on the progress towards that end.

 If you choose a provider who is not under contract (or “in-network”) with your insurance company, then that provider is considered “out-of-network”.
-At CCBC we are currently considered out-of-network unless we are able to get an exemption and can then bill as if we were an in-network provider.
+At CCBC we are currently considered out-of-network with many providers (although we are working to change that.)
+We will always apply for an exemption when we can so that we can then bill as if we were in-network.
+But that is done on a case-by-case basis.
 Some policies do not allow for in-network exceptions or do not allow for out-of-network billing.
 If this is the case with your policy, please discuss other options with us before giving up.
 We have many options, including a greatly reduced self-pay rate.